clicedvly768/BadBuilderRust/README.md

 ## How to Use
 1. **Launch the executable**.
 It will open inside of a Terminal window.
 2. **Formatting (Windows Only):** BadBuilder will format your USB drive as FAT32, even if it’s larger than 32GB.
+> [!CAUTION]
+> Formatting a disk means that all data will be lost.
+Make sure you have selected the right drive before confirming the format.
+I am not responsible for any data loss.
-3. **Download Files:** BadBuilder will fetch the required exploit files or let you specify an existing location.
+4. **Download Files:** BadBuilder will fetch the required exploit files or let you specify an existing location.
-4. **Extract Files:** BadBuilder will automatically extract everything needed.
+5. **Extract Files:** BadBuilder will automatically extract everything needed.
-5. **Copy files:** BadBuilder will copy all of the extracted files to the correct locations.
+6. **Copy files:** BadBuilder will copy all of the extracted files to the correct locations.
 5. **Add Homebrew (Optional):**
     - Specify the root folder of your homebrew application (e.g., `D:\Aurora 0.7b.2 - Release Package`).
     - BadBuilder will locate the `.xex` file inside.